 D-Mannose is a type of sugar that is related to glucose, but it does not behave like sugar in the body.
-It is used to help prevent urinary tract infections because it inhibits bacteria from adhering to the walls of the urinary tract.
-If bacteria can’t latch onto your bladder, it’s less likely to cause an infection.
+It is used to keep the urinary tract free from irritants.
+It inhibits bacteria from adhering to the walls of the urinary tract.

 Although small amounts of D-Mannose are metabolized by the human body much of it is rapidly excreted in the urine.
 In the bladder D-Mannose can adhere to undesirable foreign substances preventing them from sticking to the lining of the bladder.
 Because insubstantial amounts of D-Mannose are used by the body it does not interfere with blood sugar regulation.

 Some people are prone to getting repeated bladder infections; D-mannose can greatly improve quality of life particularly in elderly or people with spinal nerve injuries.

 D-mannose is a natural molecule that is found in cranberries, apples and some other fruits.
 It is the active ingredient in cranberries, minus the sugar that usually accompanies cranberry products like juice.